GoogleCloudPlatform/bank-of-anthos/release/README.md

 ## Creating a PR

-Now that the release branch has been created, you can find it in the [list of branches](https://github.com/GoogleCloudPlatform/bank-of-anthos/branches) and create a pull request targeting `master` (the default branch.)
+Now that the release branch has been created, you can find it in the [list of branches](https://github.com/GoogleCloudPlatform/bank-of-anthos/branches) and create a pull request targeting `master` (the default branch).

 This process is going to trigger multiple CI checks as well as stage the release onto a temporary cluster.
 Once the PR has been approved and all checks are successfully passing, you can now merge the branch.